Methodology

 Profiles **not** currently applied to any tool, with the criteria a future entry must meet:

-- `posix-utility` — Tool predates structured output and follows POSIX-style stdin/stdout conventions.
+- `posix-utility`: Tool predates structured output and follows POSIX-style stdin/stdout conventions.
 Modern stream

-processors (`jq`, `yq`, `dasel`, `miller`, etc.) already pass P1 non-interactive checks vacuously, so the suppression
+processors (`jq`, `yq`, `dasel`, `miller`, etc.) already pass P1 non-interactive audits vacuously, so the suppression

 is unnecessary and `posix-utility` is not applied.